Call us to receive a FREE quote for your case 913-558-6739

 Upload Your Ticket

 Get your ticket seen by our criminal defense attorney.
-For an overview of what next steps to take, upload your ticket below.
-We’ll provide you with insights for the best way to handle your drug possession charge.
+For an overview of the next steps to take, upload your ticket below.
+We’ll provide you with insights on the best way to handle your drug possession charge.

 state logo